Choya5011/Poobar/README.md

     * ESLyric: Richt Click -> Panel Options... -> Font & Color

 **Troubleshooting:**
-1. If there is a pop-up about the rating each time the Fluent Control Panel script is loaded: Right click the rating stars & set mode to foo_playcount or another mode of choice.
+1. If there is a pop-up about the rating each time the Fluent Control Panel script is loaded: right click the rating stars & set mode to foo_playcount or another mode of choice.
 This will eliminate the popup.
 2. If monitor resolution is changed while foobar is open restart to refresh.
 3. If ever locked out of access to preferences button: ctrl + p